 - A one-time MASTER PROMISSORY NOTE (MPN) and ENTRANCE LOAN COUNSELING must be completed in order for Federal Direct and Grad PLUS loans to disburse.
 If this is your first time borrowing one of these loans, you will need to complete both of these requirements online at studentaid.gov.
 Select Step 4 Sign Loan agreement to complete the loan application and Step 5 Complete Entrance Counseling if you are borrowing for the first time.
-If you need to do either, you should see it reflected as a “To Do Item” on your PAWS account.
+If you need to do either of these, you should see it reflected as a “To Do Item” on your PAWS account.
 Watch a tutorial for help.

 - NURSING LOANS – A new promissory note is needed each year.
 You should see it as a “To Do Item” in your PAWS account if one is needed.

-A HOLD HAS BEEN PLACED ON THE DISBURSEMENT OF YOUR AID UNTIL WE CAN VERIFY YOU ARE MAKING SATISFACTORY ACADEMIC PROGRESS:
+A HOLD HAS BEEN PLACED ON THE DISBURSEMENT OF YOUR AID UNTIL WE CAN VERIFY YOU ARE MAKING SATISFACTORY ACADEMIC PROGRESS (SAP):

-- If you are on an academic plan, financial aid warning, or probation, we need to confirm that you are meeting the requirements to continue.
+- If you are on an academic plan, financial aid warning, or probation, we need to confirm that you are meeting the SAP requirements to remain eligible for aid.
 This review is generally not completed until closer to the start of the semester.

 If you change the number of credits you are enrolled in after your aid disburses, an adjustment to your award may be required.
-For details, please refer to the “Census Date” section of the online version of the 2019-2020 Financial Aid Handbook.
+For details, please refer to the “Census Date” section of the online version of the 2020-2021 Financial Aid Handbook.
 Now would be a good time to review the entire handbook for important and timely information.

-Ask the Panther allows you to submit your questions 24/7 and most questions will be answered immediately.
-You can contact us by phone, email, or in-person as well.
-Advisors are available to assist with more complex issues via phone as well as in-person.
+Pounce the Chatbot allows you to ask your questions 24/7 and most questions will be answered immediately.
+You can also contact a representative by phone or email.
+Advisors are available to assist with more complex issues via phone appointment.
 You can schedule an appointment online.
-Otherwise, Financial Aid Advisors will be available without appointments, on a walk-in basis: